joey22622/Star-Wars-Game/README.md

 * Player goes up against a bank of Star Wars characters with the goal of defeating everyone.
 Each character has unique values for hit points, attack power and counter-attack power.
 * After defeating each computer player, the user's character *levels up* and as a result, has their total *attack power* multiply by the new level.
-* Upon defeating every computer player, the user's win tally increases by one and is prompted to play again
+* Upon defeating every computer player, the user's win tally increases by one and is prompted to play again.

 **PROGRAMMING / FUNCTIONALITY**

-* App is built using the following languages/libraries
+* App is built using the following languages/libraries:
   - *HTML*
   - *CSS*
   - *JavaScript*
   - *jQuery*
 * As players' health decreases, background color of the health bars proportionately lose green/blue hex values and increase red hex value.
-* With the exception of the character, Jar Jar, every character stands a swinging chance of beating all competitors
+* With the exception of the character, Jar Jar, every character stands a swinging chance of beating all competitors.
-* A custom slideshow rotates photos between game action
+* A custom slideshow rotates photos between game action.
-  - Slideshow functions with 2 absolutely positioned divs that load a new image while hidden and take turns fading in
+  - Slideshow functions with 2 absolutely positioned divs that load a new image while hidden and take turns fading in.

 **FILE STRUCTURE**